-What do I need to know if I’m thinking about consolidating my credit card debt?
+What do I need to know about consolidating my credit card debt?

-Consolidation means that your various debts, whether they are credit card bills or loan payments, are rolled into one monthly payment.
+Debt consolidation means that your various debts–whether credit card bills or other loan payments–are rolled into one loan or monthly payment.
 If you have multiple credit card accounts or loans, consolidation may be a way to simplify or lower payments.
-But, a debt consolidation loan does not erase your debt.
-You might also end up paying more by consolidating debt into another type of loan.
+But a debt consolidation loan does not erase your debt, and you may end up paying more in the end.

 Credit card balance transfers

-Many credit card companies offer zero-percent or low-interest balance transfers to invite you to consolidate your debt on one credit card.
+Many credit card companies offer zero-percent or low-interest balance transfers to invite you to consolidate your credit card debt onto one card.

 What you should know:

 The promotional interest rate for most balance transfers lasts for a limited time.
 After that, the interest rate on your new credit card may rise, increasing your payment amount.
 You’ll probably have to pay a “balance transfer fee.”
 The fee is usually a certain percentage of the amount you transfer or a fixed amount, whichever is more.

 There are some risks to consider.
 If you use the same credit card to make new purchases, you won’t get a grace period for those purchases and you will have to pay interest until you pay the entire balance off in full, including the transferred balance.

 If you’re more than 60 days late on a payment, the credit card company can increase your interest rate on all balances, including the transferred balance.

 Banks, credit unions, and installment loan lenders may offer debt consolidation loans.
 These loans convert many of your debts into one loan payment, simplifying how many payments you have to make.
 These offers also might be for lower interest rates than what you’re currently paying.